TiemenB/Blender-qcad/README.md

 Now go to edit mode and select a plane, then press DXF export.
 Go to Qcad and open the file.
 Now you can see the plane in qcad.
 Now you can use qcad to draw.
 It is better to start on a new layer to draw on, this makes it easier later on to convert the drawing to 3D.
+When you have two monitors it is convinient to have blender on one monitor and Qcad on the other.
 When you are ready you can save the file and go back to Blender.
 In blender press on the DXF import.
 The drawing should appear on the plane that was selected.